A brief history

 In 2006 the GSSR extended its activities to include its British MA programmes when it absorbed the Centre for Social Studies (CSS) established in Warsaw in 1995 by the Institute of Philosophy and Sociology of the Polish Academy of Sciences (IFiS) in cooperation with Lancaster University in the United Kingdom, the Central European University in Hungary (until 2003 the CSS in Warsaw functioned as the Sociology Department of the CEU) and the Środkowoeuropejska Fundacja Edukacyjna (ŚFE)*.

-In 2019 under the provisions of the new law on higher education and science, the GSSR plans to become the home of a new doctoral school with our partner institutes in the Polish Academy of Sciences, the Institutes of Psychology and of Political Studies.
+In 2019 under the provisions of the new law on higher education and science, the GSSR became the home of a new doctoral school with our partner institutes in the Polish Academy of Sciences, the Institutes of Psychology and of Political Studies.

 The GSSR has since 2010 also hosted the annual British Alumni Society Scholarships competition giving upper secondary school students the opportunity to complete their secondary education at leading British boarding schools.